LionsGamesStudio/Flux/VR_README.md

 The VR extension is a perfect example of building on top of the core framework:

--   ✅ **Reactive Properties:** All hardware states (tracking, input) are exposed as standard reactive properties, accessible by any system.
+-   ✅ **Reactive Properties:** All hardware states (tracking, input) are exposed as standard reactive properties, accessible via the type-safe `FluxKeys` class.
 -   ✅ **Event Bus:** All high-level actions (teleporting, grabbing, UI clicks) are published as standard `FluxEvent`s, allowing any system to listen and react without direct dependencies.
 -   ✅ **UI Binding:** VR UI components are `FluxUIComponent`s, meaning they work seamlessly with the automatic `[FluxBinding]` system.